-The term “death tax” refers to money the federal government and some individual states impose on the value of an individual’s estate at the time of his or her death.
+The term “death tax” refers to money the federal government and some individual states impose on the value of an individual’s estate at the time of their death.
 This includes both estate tax and inheritance tax.

-In 2022, federal estate tax applies to the cash, stock, tangible property and other assets valued at more than $12.06 million a decedent transfers at death to anyone other than his or her spouse.
-For married couples filing joint tax returns, the amount that can be excluded from federal estate tax is $24.12 million.
-Due to these very generous exemptions, only a small handful of uber-wealthy people must concern themselves with the federal estate tax.
+In 2023, the federal estate tax applies to the cash, stock, tangible property and other assets valued at more than $12.92 million a decedent transfers at death to anyone other than their spouse.
+For married couples filing joint tax returns, the amount that can be excluded from federal estate tax is $25.84 million.
+Due to these generous exemptions, only a small handful of uber-wealthy people must concern themselves with the federal estate tax.
 However, the exemption is set to be cut in half in 2026, exposing a wider range of high-net-worth families to this tax.

-On the local level, 11 states and the District of Colombia impose estate tax on assets transferred at death that are below the federal exclusion amount.
-Five additional states levy an inheritance tax on beneficiaries who receive property from a decedent’s estate, and only Maryland levies both estate and inheritance taxes on its residents.
-Depending on the state where you reside, asset transfers to spouses and children may be exempt from both estate and inheritance taxes.
+On the local level, 12 states and the District of Colombia impose an estate tax below the federal exclusion amount on assets transferred at death.
+Six states levy an inheritance tax on beneficiaries who receive property from a decedent’s estate, and only one state imposes both estate and inheritance taxes on its residents.
+Depending on the state where you reside, asset transfers to spouses and children may be exempt from estate and inheritance taxes.
 Typically, estates may subtract these amounts from the total value of a decedent’s estate for federal estate tax purposes.

-Thankfully, there are some tried-and-true strategies you can implement during your life to reduce exposure to federal and state death taxes in the future.
-Following are just three options to consider.
+Thankfully, you can implement some tried-and-true strategies during life to reduce exposure to federal and state death taxes in the future.
+The following are just three options to consider.

-About the Author: Ryan Whiteman is a financial planner with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with Raymond James Financial Services.
-He can be reached at the firm’s Miami office at email@example.com.
+About the Author: Ryan Whiteman is a financial planner with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Miami office at (305) 379-8888 or email@example.com.

-Ryan Whiteman is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Ryan Whiteman is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC.